The Mermaid Tale Trail

 The Heart of Weeki Wachee

-This mermaid is adorned with elements from Weeki Wachee Springs, including wildlife and a mermaid
+This mermaid is adorned with elements from Weeki Wachee Springs, including wildlife and a mermaid swimming in the crystal clear Spring.

 The Kraken